marcogelle/A-Star-Search-Visualizer/README.md

 # Search-Visualizer
+Required software: Python 3
-To run the program: run the file GUI.py with Python 3
+To run the program: run the file GUI.py

-This is a visualizer to the A* pathfinding algorithm.
+This project aims to visualize how the A* pathfinding algorithm runs.
-The GUI was created using tkinter for Python 3.
-I used the Manhattan distance as a heuristic.
+I used the Manhattan distance heuristic, but I plan to add options for different heuristics (this project is still a work in progress).

+I made the GUI using Tkinter for Python 3.